WIZnet-ioNIC/WIZnet-PICO-circuitpython-examples/examples/SNTP/README.md

 ## Step 2: Prepare hardware

-1. Combine WIZnet Ethernet HAT with Raspberry Pi Pico.
-2. Connect ethernet cable to Ethernet HAT ethernet port.
-3. Connect Raspberry Pi Pico to desktop or laptop using 5 pin micro USB cable.

-If you use W5x00-EVB-Pico, you can skip '1.
+If you are using WIZnet's PICO board, you can skip '1.
 Combine...'

+1. If you are using WIZnet Ethernet HAT, Combine it with Raspberry Pi Pico.

+2. Connect ethernet cable to your PICO board ethernet port.

+3. Connect your PICO board to desktop or laptop using USB cable.

 ## Step 3: Setup SNTP Example